segiITU/dtu_mlops_group32_project/reports/README.md

 > Answer:

 Group member s250678 spent all $50 free USD credits during the exercises and activated another free billing account.
-It is difficult to get a cost breakdown of a billing account when it uses free credits, so it has not been possible to find out exactly what services drained the $50 free credits, but he presumably activated a service and forgot to turn it off again.
+It is difficult to get a cost breakdown of a billing account when it uses free credits, so it has not been possible to find out exactly what services drained the $50 free credits, but he presumably activated a service and forgot to turn it off again. s250394 spent 3.07 overall, but it is difficult to assess how much was spent on the exercises and how much was spent on the project.

 ### Question 28